Christos-Hadjinikolis/Christos-Hadjinikolis.github.io/_posts/2021-02-14-python-envs.md

 ...
   stackless-3.7.5
 ```
-You will see the full list of available python distributions available for installation.
+You will see the full list of python distributions available for installation.

 Choose the one you want and do, e.g. 3.9.0:
 ```shell